Do the difficult things while they are easy and do the great things while they are small.Lao Tzu

 Don’t forget to check the angle of the bevel with your hand-dandy bevel gauge.
 See the section on Pixie Predation Prevention & Pacification in Part 11 of this series.

-After the burr is in good shape, then polish the bevel on the medium and then fine stones.
-The burr will be polished off without special effort.
+After the burr is in good shape, polish the bevel on the medium and then fine stones.
+The burr will be polished away evaporating without special effort.

 Transitioning From One Stone to the Next